ArduPilot/ardupilot_wiki/common/source/docs/common-modalai-voxl.rst

 After the parameters are modified, reboot the autopilot.

 More details on :ref:`GPS/Non-GPS Transitions can be found here <common-non-gps-to-gps>`

+To use an optical flow and rangefinder for backup in case the VOXL fails, a Lua applet for `ExternalNav/Optical flow transitions is here <https://github.com/ArduPilot/ardupilot/blob/master/libraries/AP_Scripting/applets/ahrs-source-extnav-optflow.lua>`__

 Videos
 ------